The Government Procurement Review: Australia

 Government procurement legislation exists for the Australian Commonwealth government, state and territory governments, and local governments.

 Commonwealth – key legislation and official guidance

-At the Commonwealth level, the key legislation on government procurement is the Public Governance, Performance and Accountability Act 2013 (Cth) (the PGPA Act), which commenced on 1 July 2014.
+At the Commonwealth level, the key legislation on government procurement is the Public Governance, Performance and Accountability Act 2013 (Cth) (the PGPA Act).
 The PGPA Act brought the fundamental elements of the Commonwealth financial framework together under one piece of legislation.